 Garfish

 Garfish or mini marlins are a fun local fish species to target.
-Generally caught between 20cm and 40 cm with no minimum legal-size limit but a daily bag limit of 40.
-Garfish have large snouts but very small mouths so the key to catching them is to use very small size hooks.
+Generally caught between 20cm and 40 cm with no minimum legal-size limit, but a daily bag limit of 40.
+Garfish have large snouts but tiny mouths, so the key to catching them is to use very small hooks.
 Small long shanks between size 10 and size 14 are ideal choices.
-The preferred rig setup should consist of using a pencil or quill float, and then having a small split shot roughly 20cm above the hooks to keep the bait down. the floats will help suspend baits such as glacies, maggots or small pieces of fish flesh. berleying is a very important tool when targeting garfish, You can purchase premade berley pellets or powder from your local tackle shop or make your own use tuna oil, chook pellets and bread.
-Catching gars is all about finesse and an ultralight 1-3 or 2-4 kilo nibble tip rod that’s 7 to 9 foot in length Paired with a 1000, 2000 or 25000 size reel spooled with 4-6 lb line will be a great choice.
+The preferred rig setup should consist of using a pencil or quill float, and then having a small split shot roughly 20cm above the hooks to keep the bait down.
+The floats will help suspend baits such as glacies, maggots or small pieces of fish flesh. berleying is an essential tool when targeting garfish.
+You can purchase premade berley pellets or powder from your local tackle shop or make your own using tuna oil, chook pellets and bread.
+Catching gars is all about finesse and an ultralight 1-3 or 2-4 kilo nibble tip rod that’s 7 to 9 feet in length.
+Paired with a 1000, 2000, or 25000 size reel spooled with 4-6 lb line, this setup will be a great choice.

 Targeting leatherjacket at Swan Bay Jetty